| Title: | Prediction Explanation with Dependence-Aware Shapley Values |

 |

-package implements kernelSHAP estimation of dependence-aware Shapley values with
+The shapr package implements kernelSHAP estimation of dependence-aware Shapley values with

 eight different Monte Carlo-based approaches for estimating the conditional distributions of the data.